Fear Of Abandonment & Relationships

 No matter the reason you fear abandonment, you have options to get help and enjoy meaningful intimacy without sabotaging your interpersonal relationships.
 Below, we’ll explore how fear of abandonment can affect relationships and how to move forward with less fear and a greater sense of empowerment.

-Addressing fear of abandonment
+Fear of abandonment

 However, with the guidance of a licensed therapist who has training and experience in abandonment issues, you may discover a new way of thinking, which can bring about a greater sense of freedom and may even lead to healthy, long-lasting romantic relationships.

-Who does fear of abandonment affect?
+Effects of a fear of abandonment

 A fear of abandonment is a common concern that exists to varying degrees in many people.
 Most of us can relate to this feeling and have experienced it at some point in life.

 This fear can rob you of your inner peace and make it difficult to thrive in a relationship.
 However, there is hope.
-With the help of a therapist who has training in abandonment and traumatic events, many people experience freedom from this fear and ultimately find fulfilling relationships.
+With the help of a therapist who has training in abandonment and traumatic events, many people experience freedom from this fear and ultimately find fulfilling long-term relationships.

 How childhood impacts our attachment